Ex-Anglo Irish head facing second trial over bank meltdown

 FitzPatrick's other trial, scheduled for January next year, concerns 16 charges relating to the bank's collapse - along with two other former top executives - for allegedly giving unlawful loans to a group of 10 high profile investors.

-Anglo planned to take legal action against auditors Ernst & Young ERNY.UL, but the liquidation in January of the re-named Bank Resolution Corp (IBRC) may delay any proceedings.
+Anglo planned to take legal action against auditors Ernst & Young, but the liquidation in January of the re-named Bank Resolution Corp (IBRC) may delay any proceedings.

 FitzPatrick faces up to five years in prison if found guilty of any of the charges from either trial and must continue to report weekly to police.